SoulDev07/Conway-Game-of-Life/README.md

 # Conway Game of Life

 This project is an implementation of the famous cellular automaton devised by mathematician John Conway.
-The game is built using React and Next.js 14.
+The game is built with React 19 and Next.js 16.

 - Experience the classic Conway Game of Life on your web browser.
 - Watch as cells evolve based on simple rules and create mesmerizing patterns.